IraTyshko/FireDepCallPredictions/README.md

 ### Solution

 Please find the solution to the problem in the jupyter notebook **solution.ipynb**, that is complemented by some other notebooks.
+First please download the folder 'files' that contains data in a form of csv files and used queries from here: https://drive.google.com/drive/folders/14VWIk8yhpXOIOR6iZRPBZ_F0Rkg1ADm1?usp=sharing and place it inside the project folder.

-The approach as well as the steps of solving the problem are described in this file.
+The approach as well as the steps of solving the problem are described solution.ipynb.